-Dr. Sue Painter, DNP, RN Executive Director

-email: mboard@wv.gov web address: wvmboard.wv.gov

-TELEPHONE:

-FAX: 304-744-0600

-STATE OF WEST VIRGINIA BOARD OF EXAMINERS FOR REGISTERED PROFESSIONAL NURSES

-90 MacCorkle Ave., SW, Suite 203 South Charleston, WV 25303

 Board applications also require an applicant who has a drug or alcohol problem provide to the Board a copy of all treatment records.
 The applicant must sign a release with the treatment provider and have the documents sent directly from the provider to the Board office.
 A letter of explanation from the applicant must also be provided with this information.
 This letter should explain the applicant's history of use/abuse of drugs and/or alcohol and his/her progress since treatment.
 The Board may issue a license under probationary conditions, which could include, direct supervision, random drug screens, employer reporting, counselor reporting and other necessary monitoring requirements.
 Further, the Board may deny licensure until certain requirements are met.
 The law allows the Board to require applicants to submit to a physical or psychological examination and to have the results of the examination provided directly to the Board.
 Refusal to submit to an examination when required will result in the application being denied.
 Applicants who qualify may be referred to the Board's Alternative to Discipline Program.
 Each school of nursing makes independent decisions about admissions into their program and may require criminal background screening as part of that process.
 It is important for schools of nursing to know the admissions policies that exist on their campuses relative to criminal convictions and drug and alcohol use/abuse.
 Administrators should know the policy and actively enforce it.
 For those nursing programs without crucial admissions policies, administrators need to lobby the campus leaders to create realistic policies that can guide the individual programs as they make admission decisions.
 The school's general counsel should be contacted for assistance.
 Clinical facilities may limit or prohibit students with criminal histories from participating in clinical experiences.
 Other options may not exist for the student to complete required clinical hours in order to obtain a nursing degree; thus, such a student may not be eligible for licensure in West Virginia.

 As stated above, the license application requires disclosure of any criminal history and the disposition of all cases prior to Board review.
 Acceptance into a nursing education program is the decision of the school.
 Entering and staying in the nursing education program is the prospective student's decision based upon the knowledge that he/she may, or may not, be granted a nursing license by West Virginia.
 However, every state has its own requirements, so an applicant may be licensed in another state even if West Virginia denies licensure.
-All of the above factors should be taken into consideration prior to making a decision about a nursing career.
+All the above factors should be taken into consideration prior to deciding about a nursing career.
+For more information, please contact the Board office at: